 Hulugan Falls is of course the highlight of our waterfalls itinerary in Laguna.
 From Talay Falls and Hidden Falls, it’s another 30 minute trek to Hulugan Falls.

-There’s an area where we could already see Hulugan Falls and the cave beside it.
-Then there are boulders and finally Hulugan Falls itself.
+There was an area where we could already see Hulugan Falls and the cave beside it from afar.
+Then there were huge boulders to pass by and then finally Hulugan Falls itself.

-Hulugan Falls stands approximately 70 meters high, the tallest waterfall in Laguna province.
-During rainy season, it’s a massive gush of water which collects to a brownish pool below.
+Hulugan Falls stands approximately 230 feet high — the tallest waterfall in Laguna province.
+During rainy season, it transforms into a massive gush of water that collects to a muddy-colored pool at the bottom.
 It’s surrounded by boulders and potholes of varying sizes which look like small pools themselves.

 On the left side of Hulugan Falls, there’s a small cave that serves as respite for people visiting Hulugan Falls.

-Then Hali went for a swim while I took a rest on the cave.
-I appreciated the fact that even though we went on a Sunday, there’s just a moderate number of visitors to Hulugan Falls.
-It’s probably because it was rainy season, but I appreciated the fact that it still felt like a nature attraction instead of a weekend theme park.
+Hali went for a swim while I took a rest on the cave.
+I appreciated the fact that even though we went on a Sunday, there was just a moderate number of visitors to Hulugan Falls.
+It felt like a real nature attraction.
+Perhaps this was because it was the rainy season.

 - From Manila, ride a bus to Sta.
 Cruz, Laguna (2 hours).
 Get off at the town proper.